-While the Livestock 101 node was not identified as a Commercial Regional node in the Land Use Diagram considered in the EIR, the site was designated for development and therefore, biological impacts were considered in the General Plan EIR.
-Mitigation Measure BIO-1a, would provide assurances that wildlife movement corridors and natural nurseries would be adequately evaluated when a development project is proposed and protective measures are sufficiently funded.
-Additionally, any development must comply with General Plan policies that protect wildlife movement, including Policy LU-1.8, which requires early identification of sensitive habitat areas and areas where listed and special-status species are known to occur, will help in designing development plans that avoid such areas as feasible and thereby minimize impacts to these resources (General Plan EIR 8-37); Policy LU-1.10, which requires that adequate mitigation for loss for important plant and animal communities is offered at the onset of the permitting process, thereby ensuring that impacts on such communities will be mitigated (General Plan EIR 8-38); Policy NCR-2.1, which requires the County to work with property owners and Federal and State agencies to identify feasible and economically-viable methods of protecting and enhancing natural habitats and biological resources in the County (General Plan EIR 8-42); Policy, NCR-2.4, which requires the protection and enhancement wildlife migration and movement corridors (in particular, contiguous habitat areas) to ensure the health and long-term survival of local animal and plant populations; and, Policy NCR 4.4 which encourages conservation and, where feasible, creation or restoration of open space areas that serve as wildlife dispersal corridors such as riparian corridors, buffer zones, wetlands, undeveloped open space areas, and drainage canals (General Plan EIR p 8-46).
-Future development of the Livestock 101 C-3 node would be required to comply with these General Plan policies and mitigation measures which would ensure that there would be no new or substantially more severe impacts than those already analyzed in the General Plan EIR.
+Four C-3 District nodes are adjacent to U.S. Highway 101.
+The most successful and ecologically significant movement by wildlife across U.S. Highway 101 occurs from Tar Creek south to the San Benito River.
+There is potential for San Juan Canyon Creek, east of State Route 129 node, to serve as a wildlife corridor.
+Additionally, due to the largely undeveloped nature of the four nodes, new construction and new roadways have the potential to fragment any existing habitats leading to interference with species movement, wildlife migration corridors, and nursery sites (See Zoning Code Amendment for Rocks Ranch Commercial Node Addendum Section 4.0, Biological Resources, Zoning Code Amendment for State Route 129 Commercial Node Addendum Section 4.0, Biological Resources, Zoning Code Amendment for Livestock 101 Commercial Node Addendum Section 4.0, Biological Resources, Zoning Code Amendment for Betabel Commercial Node Addendum Section 4.0, Biological Resources).
+Mitigation Measure BIO-1a, would provide assurances that wildlife movement corridors and natural nurseries would be adequately evaluated when a development project is proposed and protective measures are sufficiently funded (General Plan EIR, p.
+8-58).
+Additionally, any development must comply with General Plan policies that protect wildlife movement, including Policy LU-1.8, which requires early identification of sensitive habitat areas and areas where listed and special-status species are known to occur, will help in designing development plans that avoid such areas as feasible and thereby minimize impacts to these resources (General Plan EIR 8-37); Policy LU-1.10, which requires that adequate mitigation for loss for important plant and animal communities is offered at the onset of the permitting process, thereby ensuring that impacts on such communities will be mitigated (General Plan EIR 8-38); Policy NCR-2.1, which requires the County to work with property owners and Federal and State agencies to identify feasible and economically-viable methods of protecting and enhancing natural habitats and biological resources in the County (General Plan EIR 8-42); Policy, NCR-2.4, which requires the protection and enhancement wildlife migration and movement corridors (in particular, contiguous habitat areas) to ensure the health and long-term survival of local animal and plant populations (General Plan EIR, p.
+8-43); and, Policy NCR 4.4 which encourages conservation and, where feasible, creation or restoration of open space areas that serve as wildlife dispersal corridors such as riparian corridors, buffer zones, wetlands, undeveloped open space areas, and drainage canals (General Plan EIR p 8-46).
+Future development within the C-3 District nodes would be required to comply with these General Plan policies and mitigation measures which would ensure that there would be no new or substantially more severe impacts than those already analyzed in the General Plan EIR.